Breezeemr/mast-session/README.md

 This will interact with firebase jwt at one edge and will be largely difficult to test in that regard.
 Tokens expire and must be signed with a private key.

-These keys can be generated using cljsjs/firebase "4.2.0" and the config info from [https://console.firebase.google.com/project/breezeehr.com:breeze-ehr/authentication/users](Firebase Setup) and clicking on "Web Setup".
+These keys can be generated using cljsjs/firebase "4.2.0" and the config info from the Firebase Setup https://console.firebase.google.com/project/breezeehr.com:breeze-ehr/authentication/users  and clicking on "Web Setup".

     (defn register-firebase [config]